Financial Aid FAQs

 If this is your first time applying for OSAP, just remember that many new students are in the same situation as you, and common questions will often arise.
 We hope the answers below help.

 Nothing.
-The Financial Aid Office at Algoma University confirms your enrolment electronically with the Ministry.
-The Confirmation of Enrolment process is completed before the start of studies in the Fall and again in the Winter for those students whose application is complete.
+The Financial Aid Office at Algoma University confirms your enrollment with the Ministry.
+The Confirmation of Enrollment process is completed before the start of studies in the Fall and again in the Winter for those students whose application is complete.

-Your enrolment may not have been confirmed for any of the following reasons:
+Your enrollment may not have been confirmed for any of the following reasons:

 - You are not registered in both the fall and winter semesters, but have applied for OSAP for both the fall and winter;

-You can drop by the Financial Aid Office to retrieve your OAN and/or have your password reset.
+Visit your nearest public post-secondary school Financial Aid Office to retrieve your OAN and/or have your password reset.
 You must bring valid proof of SIN and one piece of government issued photo ID.
-Our drop in hours are from 1-4pm weekdays.
+You may wish to contact the office you are visiting first to ensure an authorized Financial Aid representative with access to reset/retrieve these details is available to assist.